How to Live on 24 Hours a Day: Philosophy

 In the book, Bennett addressed the growing number of white-collar workers that had accumulated since the advent of the Industrial Revolution.
 In his view, these workers put in eight hours a day, forty hours a week, at jobs they did not enjoy, and at worst, hated.
 They worked to make a living, but their daily existence consisted of waking up, getting ready for work, working as little as possible during the workday, going home, unwinding, going to sleep, and repeating the process the next day.
 In short, he did not believe they were really living.

 Bennett addressed this problem by urging his readers to seize their extra time and make the most of it to improve themselves.
-Extra time could be found at the beginning of the day, by waking up early, and on the ride to work, on the way home from work, in the evening hours, and especially during the weekends.
+Extra time could be found at the beginning of the day, by waking up early, and on the ride to work, on the way home from work, in the evening, and especially during the weekends.
 During this time, he prescribed improvement measures such as reading great literature, taking an interest in the arts, reflecting on life, and learning self-discipline.

 Bennett wrote that time is the most precious of commodities and that many books have been written on how to live on a certain amount of money each day.
 He added that the old adage "time is money" understates the matter, as time can often produce money, but money cannot produce more time.
 Time is extremely limited, and Bennett urged others to make the best of the time remaining in their lives.